-The most notable differences in O. mykiss abundance in 2009 from prior surveys was the continued presence of juveniles in the Ven 3 study site and the lack of fish in the Ven 5 site.
+The most notable differences in O. mvkiss abundance in 2009 from prior surveys were the continued presence of juveniles in the Ven 3 study site and the lack of fish in the Ven 5 site.
 In both 2006 and 2007, a few O. mykiss were only observed in one of 22 sampled habitat units (the San Antonio Creek confluence pool or the pool immediately downstream) in the Ven 3 study site, resulting in near zero abundance estimates each year.
 In contrast, O. mykiss were observed in 9 of 13 sampled units in 2008, often in high density, resulting in some of the highest abundance and density estimates in the basin that year (Figures 5 and 6).
-Although numbers of O. mykiss were lower in 2009, fish were observed in six of 14 sampled units, resulting in the highest abundance of juvenile+ fish among the four study sites sampled in 2009 (Figure 2).
+Although numbers of O. mykiss were lower in 2009, fish were observed in six of 14 sampled units (Figure 8), resulting in the highest abundance of juvenile+ fish among the four study sites sampled in 2009 (Figure 2).
+The addition of pool count data from the Foster Park portion of the Casitas "live reach" in 2009, where juveniles (including one fish estimated at ~16 inches) were observed in four of eight pools), illustrated that O. mykiss can successfully inhabit the full length of the Ven 3 study reach at least as far downstream as the Casitas Vista Bridge (approximately 1.2 mi below the bottom of the Ven 3 study site).
+In previous years, the count data suggested that densities of O. mykiss declined to near zero within /4 mile below the San Antonio Creek mouth, however the Foster Park sampling in 2009 illustrated that significant numbers of juveniles occupy suitable habitat well downstream of that point.
 The Ven 3 data illustrates the high variability of O. mykiss distribution and abundance in this southern California basin; it reveals the potential significance of this mainstem reach in rearing juvenile steelhead (consistent with some historical data, such as Moore 1980); and it also shows the important role of San Antonio Creek for providing spawning and rearing habitat for steelhead.

-The Ven 3 study site is also characterized by the occurrence of cold-water inflow in several habitat units, where the seep temperatures were up to 6°F cooler than the main channel.
-In general, most of these seeps were small (e.g., a couple of ft2) and did not appear to consistently hold fish.
+The Ven 3 study site is also characterized by the occurrence of cold-water inflow in several habitat units, where the seep temperatures were up to $6^{\circ}F$ cooler than the main channel.
+In general, most of these seeps were small (e.g., a couple of $ft^2$ ) and did not appear to consistently hold fish.
 Although the overall magnitude and effect of these seeps on mainstem temperatures is unknown, the San Antonio Creek confluence pool appeared to be cooled in morning hours by about 1°F (from 66.4°F just above the pool to 65.5°F below the pool), due to the combination of cooler (63.4°F) surface inflow from San Antonio Creek (although flowing at only ~0.1 cfs) and additional cold seeps along the pool perimeter.
 Another notable feature of the Ven 3 study site was the apparent influence of a long (730 ft) and wide (40-102 ft) pool on water visibility.
-Water visibility (as estimated by divers) below the pool was relatively poor (4-5 ft to see fry), but upstream of the long pool the visibility was much greater (>7 ft).
-Divers noted while surveying the pool itself that visibility continually improved as they made their way upstream to the pool head.
-No surface or subsurface inflow were apparent within this sampling unit (as numerous water temperature reading were made along the rip-rap levee bank), thus it was postulated that the large, slow-flowing pool produced a plankton bloom that was visibly evident.
+Water visibility (as estimated by divers) below the pool was relatively poor (4-5 ft to see fry), but